-Under "invest in building capacity in wildfire response," the options range from increased staffing, training, and detection, to investing in water-scooping aircraft, to eliminating barriers to cost sharing and cross billing, or appointing a fire warden in each town.
+Under "invest in building capacity for wildfire response," the options range from increased staffing, training, and detection, to investing in water-scooping aircraft, to eliminating barriers to cost sharing and cross billing, or appointing a fire warden in each town.

-And, under "invest in protecting values at risk," some of the options are: to treat fire-dependent ecosystems with prescribed fire, invest in fire-proofing homes, and modify codes for structure protection.
+And, under "invest in protecting values at risk," some of the options are: to treat fire-dependent ecosystems with prescribed fire, invest in fire-proofing homes and modify codes for new development and structure construction.